 Safeguarding is everybody's responsibility and the UK Youth First Steps Framework sets out what you need to do to ensure your organisation provides a safe space for children and young people.
 The Children Act (2004) requires a number of public bodies to ensure that their functions, and any services that they contract out to others, are discharged with due regard to the need for safeguarding and promotion of children's welfare.
 Statutory guidance on the duty makes clear that "voluntary organisations and private sector providers should have the arrangements to meet these duties in place".
 More recently greater emphasis has been placed on the Working Together to Safeguard Children Guidance (2018).

 The First Steps Framework provides your organisation with a structure to ensure a safe environment for children and young people, staff and volunteers to engage and enjoy the delivery of your youth services.
-The framework identifies key elements that are underpinned by policies/statements and procedures, of which many are legal requirements within the UK, and all of which are designed to inform and structure all decisions and actions taken to ensure a safe environment for young people to engage and enjoy the services you provide
+The Framework identifies key elements that are underpinned by policies/statements and procedures, of which many are legal requirements within the UK, and all of which are designed to inform and structure all decisions and actions taken to ensure a safe environment for young people to engage and enjoy the services you provide.

+The Framework is primarily aimed at smaller or less established organisations to support you to start a quality journey.
+It will demonstrate minimum operational requirements but be comprehensive enough to ensure compliance without it being a burden.
 The Framework aims to set a minimum level of practice consistent with operating a safe organisation and is written to support your organisation's journey through the Framework as simply as possible.

-You will be supported by UK Youth to achieve the UK Youth First Steps Mark and on successful completion children, young people, parents, guardians, carers, staff, volunteers and supporters will have confidence in the knowledge your organisation provides a 'Safe Space', that has the verified recognition of a nationally renowned Charity, UK Youth.
-As you work through the framework you will gather evidence that meets the criteria.
-You may present your evidence digitally, paper hard copy or a combination of the two, although we recommend a fully digital file, as this will allow you to edit and review more easily.
+The Framework is designed to be an open-access resource for youth organisations to refer to and use as a tool for self-assessing and improving practice.
+On successful completion of the First Steps Framework children, young people, parents, guardians, carers, staff, volunteers and supporters will have confidence in the knowledge your organisation provides a 'Safe Space'.

+As you work through the Framework you may choose to gather evidence that meets the criteria.
+This will create a bank of documents and resources which support the operation of a safe organisation and can provide quality assurance to children, young people, staff, volunteers and supporters.